4 Beginning Your Research

 How have extreme weather events impacted school systems in affected areas?

-Rather than focusing on this year’s extreme weather and something very specific (learning outcomes), you might focus on a related issue, such as extreme weather’s impacts on schools as a whole.
+Rather than focusing on this year’s extreme weather and something very specific (learning outcomes), you might focus on a related issue, such as extreme weather’s impacts on schools.
 This is broad enough that you’ll be able to find information in a wider range of sources, including scholarly journal articles and books.

 SOLUTION: Rewrite it so that it’s broad enough to include scholarly information.

-Examples in this category might include the topics of hip-hop music or football.
+Examples in this category might include hip hop music or football.

 How would a zombie apocalypse cause mental breaks in humans?
-While a zombie apocalypse is a little unorthodox for a research topic, with some adjustments it can still be made into a valid research question.
+While a zombie apocalypse is a little unorthodox for a research topic, with some adjustments, it can turn into a valid research question.

 SOLUTION: Come up with a focus that might be covered in scholarly literature.

 For example, you might research the role social class plays in hip-hop music, or the issue of recurrent concussions in college football players.
-These focus on issues that might be covered in academic journals or books.
+These focus on issues likely covered in academic journals or books.

 How would the psychological concept of abjection play a role in how human beings reacted to a zombie apocalypse?
 This narrows the focus of the question to abjection and the zombie apocalypse.
 Someone researching this question would need to look at the psychological literature on abjection as well as the literature on zombies.

-PROBLEM: Topic can be answered with an encyclopedia, dictionary, or found quickly with a simple Google search.
+PROBLEM: The topic can be answered with an encyclopedia, dictionary, or a simple Google search.

 What is evolution?